 The decor is beautiful throughout this Four Seasons hotel.
 The bar and restaurant are atmospheric and romantic.
 The staff are superb with kids, and there are lots of clubs and amenities.
 Four Seasons Whistler ticks all the boxes and is the best luxury hotel in Whistler.

 The Fairmont Chateau Whistler is the second-best ski hotel in Whistler but is included in our listing as it has the best club lounge of any ski hotel, so if you like a hotel with a club lounge, this is your very best ski hotel choice.

-The Fairmont pool is heated and is much larger vs the Four Seasons and although it has an indoor and outdoor section, it feels more traditional in design and lacks the boutique feel and interesting design of the pool at the Four Seasons.
-That said, it’s still a magical place to swim and you can warm up in the hot tubs that surround the pool.
+The Fairmont pool is heated and is much larger than the Four Seasons, and although it has an indoor and outdoor section, it feels more traditional in design and lacks the boutique feel and interesting design of the pool at the Four Seasons.
+That said, it’s still a magical place to swim, and you can warm up in the hot tubs that surround the pool.

-The other big advantage of the Fairmont is that it offers a club lounge which you get access to by booking their Gold rooms.
-The Fairmont Chateau Whistler Gold floor accommodations offer jetted tubs and gas fireplaces in every room along with upgraded hotel amenities and Bose sound systems.
+The other big advantage of the Fairmont is that it offers a club lounge, which you can access by booking their Gold rooms.
+The Fairmont Chateau Whistler Gold floor accommodations offer jetted tubs and gas fireplaces in every room, along with upgraded hotel amenities and Bose sound systems.
 This means that the Fairmont Whistler offers something that most ski hotels don’t have.
 There are very few ski hotels with club lounges.

 The Fairmont Gold accommodations are located on the 9-12th Floor with some Fairmont Gold rooms on the 8th floor.
 Privileges include:

 - Exclusive Fairmont Gold Lounge for Fairmont Gold guests